 Phthalates may also affect the growth of male genitals and promote heart disease.

 DiNP (Di-Isononyl Phthalate), also on the list of requested bans, has become more common as a substitute.
-DiNP is less well-researched than DEHP, but it shows similar toxicological effects on lab animals, and it shows up in bigger quantities in the urine of those who eat more fast food.
+DiNP is less well-researched than DEHP, but it shows similar toxicological effects on lab animals, and it shows up

 Around the world, regulators have begun to put limits on exposure to these plastic softeners.
 Japan banned the use of vinyl gloves for preparing food because the gloves often contain DHEP or DiNP.
 The European Union is pushing manufacturers to find alternatives.
 The United States now bans phthalates in toys.